Eugenie Clark: Legacy

 Clark authored two books, Lady with a Spear (1953) and The Lady and the Sharks (1969), as well as over 175 scientific articles.
 She was the subject of several books, including Shark Lady and Adventures of the Shark Lady by Ann McGovern.
 Clark was an avid supporter of marine conservation and many of her popular publications and public appearances focused on dispelling assumptions about shark behavior and intelligence in an effort to prevent the killing of sharks and encourage the preservation of marine environments.
-Publications from within this body of work document that she was the first person to train sharks to press targets, as well as the first scientist to develop “test tube” babies in female fish.
+Publications from within this body of work document that she was the first person to train sharks to press targets, as well as the first scientist to develop "test tube" babies in female fish.
 She also discovered that the Moses sole produces a natural shark repellent, which has since been employed by researchers aiming to prevent harmful interactions between sharks and humans.
 Clark's observation of numerous "sleeping" sharks during her research dives helped to prove sharks do not need to move in order to breathe.
+Clark documented these "sleeping" sharks were slowly pumping water over their gills with weak muscles.
+She noticed that the cave these sharks were found in had above average oxygen dissolved in the water, in which Clark hypothesized that it made it easier to breathe and potentially provide a narcotic effect on the sharks.
+Using this discovery, other studies have found similar "sleeping" patterns in other species of sharks.
 Over her decades of research, Clark conducted over 70 submersible dives and led more than 200 field research expeditions around the world.
 She worked on 24 television specials and helped create the first IMAX film.